spectral-compute/scale-docs/docs/manual/how-to-use.md

 This guide covers the steps required to compile an existing CUDA project for an AMD GPU using SCALE.

-SCALE creates directories that aim to impersonate the NVIDIA CUDA Toolkit (from the point of view of your build system).
-Compilation with SCALE is therefore a matter of telling your build system that the CUDA installation path is one provided by SCALE, rather than the one provided by NVIDIA.
+SCALE makes this as easy as possible by convincingly impersonating the NVIDIA CUDA Toolkit (from the point of view of your build system).

-## Install SCALE
+To use SCALE, we must simply cause your build system to use the "CUDA installation" offered by SCALE.

 [Install SCALE](./how-to-install.md), if you haven't already.